 Debt settlement firms exist as the middle-man between the consumer and the creditor in an attempt to settle — or discharge — most or all of the delinquent debt.
 While this may seem effective, there are downsides to be aware of, including the high fees that accompany these services and potential scammers who will attempt to charge upfront fees.

 What can a debt settlement firm do for you?

-If you have credit card debts with multiple issuers and the debt settlement service settles one of them for you, it can only charge a fee proportional to the debt that it settled.
+You should have made at least one payment to the creditor, or debt collector, based on the settlement agreement that the firm made on your behalf.
+That being said, if you have credit card debts with multiple issuers and the debt settlement service settles one of them for you, it can only charge a fee proportional to the debt settled.